jakubburkiewicz/ollama-web-app/README.md

 ## Usage

-The app is a simple web interface for the Ollama project.
-It allows the user to interact with the Ollama API without the need of a command line interface.
+The app is a simple web interface for the Ollama project.\

-For now, it only works with the local Ollama instance.
-(Will be upgraded soon).
+t allows the user to interact with the Ollama API without the need of a command line interface.

 ## Features